rust-lang/rustc-dev-guide/src/const-generics.md

 While it's useful to think of anon consts as being desugared to real const items, the compiler does not actually implement things this way.

 At AST lowering time we do not yet know the *type* of the anon const, so we can't desugar to a real HIR item with an explicitly written type.
-To work around this we have [`DefKind::AnonConst`] and [`hir::Node::AnonConst`] which are used to represent these anonymous const items that can't actually be desugared.
+To work around this, we have [`DefKind::AnonConst`] and [`hir::Node::AnonConst`], which are used to represent these anonymous const items that can't actually be desugared.

 The types of these anon consts are obtainable from the [`type_of`] query.
-However, the `type_of` query does not actually contain logic for computing the type (infact it just ICEs when called), instead HIR Ty lowering is responsible for *feeding* the value of the `type_of` query for any anon consts that get lowered.
+However, the `type_of` query does not actually contain logic for computing the type (and, in fact, it just ICEs when called).
+Instead, HIR Ty lowering is responsible for *feeding* the value of the `type_of` query for any anon consts that get lowered.
 HIR Ty lowering can determine the type of the anon const by looking at the type of the Const Parameter that the anon const is an argument to.

 TODO: write a chapter on query feeding and link it here